 IRS Installment Agreement – Request Types, 9465 & Process

-If you cannot pay right away, but have the assets and/or income to pay the amount or part of the amount over time, an IRS installment agreement may be a good choice for you.
+If you can’t pay your taxes right away but have enough assets and/or income to pay over time, an IRS installment agreement may be the right choice for you.

 Types of IRS Installment Agreements